 Additionally, the bill modifies the examination requirements for individuals with out-of-state licenses, replacing the previous board examination with the national interstate council of state boards of cosmetology (NIC) written and practical examinations.
-It also specifies that practical examinations for hair design will be conducted at least twice monthly and outlines a course of practical training for hair design that spans a minimum of seven consecutive months, totaling at least one thousand hours of instruction.
-Overall, the bill seeks to enhance the regulatory framework for cosmetology in Louisiana, particularly in relation to hair design.
+It also specifies that practical examinations for hair design will be conducted at least twice monthly and outlines a course of practical training for hair design that spans a minimum of seven months and includes at least one thousand hours of instruction.
+Overall, the bill seeks to enhance the regulatory framework for cosmetology in Louisiana by updating definitions, qualifications, and examination processes.

 Statutes affected: HB930 Original: 37:595(B)(1)